martibosch/snakemacs/README.md

 # .emacs.d

-emacs25 setup for data-centric Python, C/C++ for CMake projects, web development, LaTeX and Markdown
+emacs26 setup for scientific Python (and LaTeX)

 ## Installation

-This setup requires emacs >= 25.1.2.
+This setup is designed for emacs 26.
 The emacs packages are managed through [Cask](http://cask.readthedocs.io/).
 Follow [their instructions to install it in your system](https://cask.readthedocs.io/en/latest/guide/installation.html).

 Navigate to your home folder and clone the repo: